Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 \subsection{Strategy of proof}

 Broadly speaking, our strategy of proof follows that of \cite{HabermannSmith}.
-Namely, we begin by studying the category $\mathrm{mf}(\C^2,\Gamma,\w)$, showing that it has a tilting object, which we call $\mathcal{E}$.
-In order to study the A--model, a key element of our proof is the fact that the resonant Morsifications which were utilised in \emph{loc. cit} are in fact $\widecheck{\overline{\Gamma}}$-invariant, meaning that it descends to $X$ and can then be pulled back to $\widetilde{X}$, resulting in the map $\wttilde_\varepsilon:\widetilde{X}\rightarrow X$ which has Morse critical points, and whose smooth fibre is the quotient of the Milnor fibre of $\wt$ by $\widecheck{\overline{\Gamma}}$.
+Namely, we handle the cases of loop, chain and Brieskorn--Pham invertible polynomials separately.
+We begin with the loop case and study the undeformed category $\mathrm{mf}(\C^2,\Gamma,\w)$, showing that it has a tilting object, which we call $\mathcal{E}$.
+In order to study the loop A--model, a key element of our proof is the fact that the resonant Morsifications which were utilised in \emph{loc. cit.} are in fact $\widecheck{\overline{\Gamma}}$-invariant, meaning that it descends to $X$ and can then be pulled back to $\widetilde{X}$, resulting in the function $\wttilde_\varepsilon:\widetilde{X}\rightarrow \C$ which has Morse critical points, and whose smooth fibre is the quotient of the Milnor fibre of $\wt$ by $\widecheck{\overline{\Gamma}}$.
+We discuss subtleties related to this in \cref{EqMorsificationSection}.
 With this set-up, our approach reduces to the familiar strategy, albeit in the non-exact setting.
-Namely, we describe the directed category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ associated to vanishing cycles in the smooth fibre of $\wttilde_\varepsilon$.
-We then establish mirror symmetry by showing that, at the level of cohomology, $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ matches the endomorphism algebra of $\mathcal{E}$ before appealing to formality to establish the corresponding chain-level statement.
+We discuss this issue in \cref{NonExactFSSection}. \\ We describe the directed category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ associated to vanishing cycles in the smooth fibre of $\wttilde_\varepsilon$.
+We then establish mirror symmetry by showing that, at the level of cohomology, the endomorphism algebra of the direct sum of the objects in $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ matches the endomorphism algebra of $\mathcal{E}$ before appealing to formality to establish the corresponding chain-level statement.
+With the loop case handled, we then deal with the chain and Brieskorn--Pham cases, explaining the alterations required in comparison to the loop case.
+This establishes the first statement of \cref{mainTheorem} about the undeformed categories.\\ In order to extend this statement to the deformed categories, we compute the second and third Hochschild cohomology groups of $\mf(\C^2,\Gamma,\w)$ using a result of \cite{BallardFaveroKatzarkov} in order to identify every (infinite order) deformation of this category with the category of $\Gamma$-equivariant matrix factorisations of a deformation of $\w$.
+For the A--model, we add a non-unital B--field in order to deform the Floer products in the desired way.
+The proof of \cref{mainTheorem} for the deformed categories follows by explicitly matching the deformation parameters on both sides.